astral-sh/ruff-vscode/README.md

 ```

 This will be visible in the "Ruff Language Server Trace" output channel.
 The difference between
-`messages` and `verbose` is that `messages` will only log the method name for both the request
+`messages` and `verbose` is that `messages` only logs the method name for both the request
-and response, while `verbose` will also log the request parameters sent by the client and the
+and response, while `verbose` also logs the request parameters sent by the client and the
 response result sent by the server.

 The extension also displays certain information in the status bar.
 This can be pinned to the status